awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-macie-session.md

 #### <a name="aws-resource-macie-session-return-values-fn--getatt-fn--getatt"></a>

 `AwsAccountId`  <a name="AwsAccountId-fn::getatt"></a>
-The account ID of the account in which the `Session` is created\.
+The account ID for the AWS account in which the `Session` is created\.

 `ServiceRole`  <a name="ServiceRole-fn::getatt"></a>
-The Amazon Resource Name \(ARN\) of the service\-level role that allows Amazon Macie to monitor and analyze data in AWS resources for the account\.
+The Amazon Resource Name \(ARN\) of the service\-linked role that allows Amazon Macie to monitor and analyze data in AWS resources for the account\.

 ## Examples<a name="aws-resource-macie-session--examples"></a>

-The following examples demonstrates how to declare an `AWS::Macie::Session` resource:
+The following examples demonstrates how to declare an `AWS::Macie::Session` resource\.

 ### Creating a Macie Session<a name="aws-resource-macie-session--examples--Creating_a_Macie_Session"></a>

+This example enables Amazon Macie for an account\.
+It also configures Macie to publish updated findings every hour for the account\.

 #### JSON<a name="aws-resource-macie-session--examples--Creating_a_Macie_Session--json"></a>

 ```
-{
-	"Type": "AWS::Macie::Session",
-	"Properties": {
+{ "Type": "AWS::Macie::Session", "Properties": {
-		"FindingPublishingFrequency": "ONE_HOUR",
-		"Status": "ENABLED"
+                "FindingPublishingFrequency": "ONE_HOUR", "Status": "ENABLED" } }
-	}
-}
 ```

 #### YAML<a name="aws-resource-macie-session--examples--Creating_a_Macie_Session--yaml"></a>

 ```
-Type: AWS::Macie::Session
+Type: AWS::Macie::Session Properties:
-    Properties:
-      FindingPublishingFrequency: ONE_HOUR
-      Status: ENABLED
+                FindingPublishingFrequency: ONE_HOUR Status: ENABLED
 ```